adas0496/irc_log_prettifier/README.md

 # irc_log_prettifier
-A python script to make irc logs from dgplug summer training sessions more readable
+A python script to make irc logs from [dgplug summer training](https://dgplug.org/summertraining17/) sessions more readable

+Generates a html page listing the posts in a table format